MPScam/MPScam.github.io/README.md

 You can tell GitHub to ignore (or escape) Markdown formatting by using \ before the Markdown character. this key is the one above the enter key. make sure you use the right one.

+You can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).
+You can also use the keyboard shortcut Command+K to create a link.
+When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.

+You can also create a Markdown hyperlink by highlighting the text and using the keyboard shortcut Command+V. If you'd like to replace the text with the link, use the keyboard shortcut Command+Shift+V.

+This link was made  using [javascript compiler online](https://playcode.io/javascript-compiler).

+I also made this and uploaded it to this website through the link [hell world](project/index.html)